 While a DUI is far from ideal, you can still find affordable auto insurance rates.

-While there aren't specific insurance companies catering to drivers with DUIs, you can save money by remaining aware of common impacts of a DUI on auto insurance.
+While there aren't specific insurance companies catering to drivers with DUIs, you can save money by remaining aware of the common impacts of a DUI on auto insurance.
 You can certainly expect your rate to rise after a DUI conviction, but there are some ways to limit your losses.

 Your insurance company will raise your rates after a DUI conviction.
 An insurer's primary goal is to anticipate and account for risk — and driving while impaired is among the riskiest behaviors one can exhibit behind the wheel.
 According to the National Highway Traffic Safety Administration, approximately one-third of all traffic fatalities are caused by intoxicated drivers.
 Drunk driving forces car insurance companies to pay out huge sums for bodily injury, property damage, and death benefits for a car insurance company to pay out.
 If a car insurance company's client, i.e., the drunk driver, carries separate liability coverage to protect them in the event of a lawsuit, the insurance company might be on the hook again.

 In addition to higher insurance rates after a DUI, you'll be ineligible for safe- or good-driver discounts.
 Depending on your insurance company, this could cost you.

 While every company will raise your insurance rates after a DUI or DWI, the scale of the premium hike may vary.
 It's important to make the best of a bad situation by shopping for a new insurance policy and comparing rates after a DUI or DWI conviction.
 We compared major insurers to compare cheap car insurance companies after a DUI or DWI.